 Mandatory forbearances may be granted for no more than 12 months at a time.
 If you continue to meet the eligibility requirements for the forbearance when your current forbearance period ends, you may request another mandatory forbearance.

 What Is Mandatory Administrative Forbearance?

 In rare cases, such as a local or national emergency or natural disaster, lenders will grant mandatory administrative forbearance.
 During a mandatory administrative forbearance, everything stops: No payments are due, no collection calls are made, no wage garnishments are issued.

 Back in 2020, federal student loan borrowers were put in administrative forbearance during the pandemic, when the federal government:

 Stopped collections on defaulted loans

 Reduced interest rates to 0%

-This administrative forbearance has continued for several years, but it’s expected to end in 2023.
+This administrative forbearance continued for several years, but is set to end in October of 2023.

 When Should You Request Forbearance or Deferment?